karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

-When updated: 2025-09-14 (UTC) — Refine handoff: drop Current State; add Reasoning summary and fence‑hygiene reminder.
+When updated: 2025-09-18 (UTC) — Gate patch dir inclusion in diff archives to STAN dev repo; fix TS errors and adjust tests.

 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->
-- Long‑file monitoring and decomposition (Phase 3)
-- Continue to monitor near‑threshold modules; propose splits if any trend toward or exceed ~300 LOC in future changes.
+- Long‑file monitoring and decomposition (Phase 3)- Continue to monitor near‑threshold modules; propose splits if any trend toward or exceed ~300 LOC in future changes.

 - Coverage follow‑ups
   - Ensure tests remain strong for src/stan/config/{discover/load/normalize/output}; consider small additional cases for load.ts branches as needed.